Wake Up Dead Man: Christian faith vs. Religious wolves

 “Wake Up Dead Man” is a dark comedy that showcases an unfortunate truth of this world that’s also described in the Bible.

-That some will use religion to stroke their ego, preying on the very flock they are meant to keep safe as pastoral shepherds.
+Some church leaders will use religion to stroke their ego, preying on the very flock they are meant to keep safe as pastoral shepherds.

-This is one of the reasons I believe in the validity of the Bible.
+This is one of the reasons I believe in the validity of the Bible: Scripture doesn’t describe the world as I wish it were.

 “Watch out for false prophets,” Jesus says in Matthew 7:15 (NIV).
 “They come to you in sheep’s clothing, but inwardly they are ferocious wolves.”